nabeken/goamz-dynamodb/README.md

 GoAMZ-DynamoDB is my experimental project forked from [crowdmob/goamz/dynamodb](https://github.com/crowdmob/goamz/tree/master/dynamodb).

-These is no gurantees of API stability for now.
+These are no gurantees of API stability for now.

 ## API version

+- [v0](http://gopkg.in/nabeken/goamz-dynamodb.v0) is identical with the master.
+This indicates v0 is continuously integrated with breaking changes.
 - [v1](http://gopkg.in/nabeken/goamz-dynamodb.v1) has the compatibility with `crowdmob/goamz/dynamodb`.
-- [v2](http://gopkg.in/nabeken/goamz-dynamodb.v2) will have breaking changes.
+- [v2](http://gopkg.in/nabeken/goamz-dynamodb.v2) will be created once current v0 goes stable.

 ## Goals